sean-roberts/perspective-extension/README.md

 >"It’s still early days and we will get a lot of things wrong."

 The API allows for feedback on scores to be submitted but this is not built into the extension.
 This is in the pipeline, though!

+### Development

+  1. `npm install`

+  1. `npm run build` will create a `build/` directory

+  1. _(optional)_ `npm run watch` will create a `build/` directory and will rebuild when changes happen in repo

+The `build/` directory is what contains the manifest and built extension code for loading the unpacked extension into chrome.